nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

 ### If You Could Be a Tree, What Kind of Tree Would You Be?

-I asked this at the outset to prime your thinkinng about trees.
+I asked this at the outset to prime your thinking about trees.
 The combinations algorithm functions similarly to tree traversal.

 ## A is for Algorithms